jason810496/gh-contribution-histogram-action/README.md

 - `targets`: Comma-separated list of targets in the format `username,owner/repo`.
 Multiple targets can be specified with spaces.
 - `github_token`: GitHub token for API access.
 Required for authentication.
 - `output_dir`: Directory where the generated PNG files will be saved.
 Optional, defaults to the current directory.
+- `exclude_authored_from_reviewed`: Whether to exclude PRs authored by the user from the reviewed count.
+Optional, defaults to `false`.

 ### Example